-Water Damage: We mentioned earlier how the act of putting out a fire leads to a variety of different types of damage.
+We mentioned earlier how the act of putting out a fire leads to a variety of different types of damage.
 Water damage is one of the prime examples.
-When firefighters use water to put out house fires, the high amounts of water may end up further damaging parts of your home, while also getting unaffected parts of the home wet.
+When firefighters use water to put out house fires, the high amounts of water may end up further damaging parts of your home.
+Also, water may wet unaffected parts of the home.
 Not only does this potentially render furniture and other valuables unusable, but the water that isn’t dried quickly can also help mold grow easily.
-In some cases, firefighters may also need to break through doors and windows in order to do their job and control the spread of flames.
+In some cases, firefighters may also need to break through doors and windows to do their job and control the spread of flames.
 This leads to another type of damage you need to budget for in fire damage restoration.

-Smoke Damage: Smoke damage is important to talk about when it comes to fire damage because there are different tiers of damage, including some of the most subtle types.
+Smoke damage is important to talk about when it comes to fire damage because there are different tiers of damage, including some of the most subtle types.
 The most obvious types of smoke damage that you will see shortly after a fire are discoloration and smoke odor.
-For example, a few days after the fire, you may see yellowing or peeling of walls and flooring.
+For example, a few days after the fire, you may see yellowing or peeling off walls and flooring.
 Rust and corrosion can also appear on metal hardware if they are exposed to smoke.
-With regard to the odor, smoke smell is actually caused by several different components, from tiny particles of carbon to other components coming off materials in the home that are burned.
+The odor and the smoke smell are caused by several different components, from tiny particles of carbon to other components coming off materials in the home that are burned.

 The Fire Damage Restoration Process

-At this point, a lot of people may not necessarily know what goes into fire damage restoration, besides why it is needed and the results.
+In reality, a lot of people may not necessarily know what goes into fire damage restoration.
 Let’s take a closer look at the different steps that are involved.
 Here’s a step-by-step look at what fire restoration professionals do to make your home safe and secure after a fire.

-Step 1: Assessment: This is key for your budget as well as the restoration professional’s planning.
-Fire damage restoration professionals will look at the extent that fire, smoke, and soot has damaged different components of the home to see how much work is required and provide you with an estimate.
+This is key for your budget as well as the restoration professional’s planning.
+Fire damage restoration professionals will look at the extent that fire, smoke, and soot have damaged different components of the home to see how much work is required and provide you with an estimate.

-Step 2: Containment: Once you’ve agreed to the price and the proper fire damage restoration begins, the top priority is making sure that the damage and after-effects don’t go any further.
+Once you’ve agreed to the price and the proper fire damage restoration begins.
+The top priority is making sure that the damage and after-effects don’t go any further.
 For larger fires, this will generally begin with taking care of any holes in the roof or leaks that stem from the fire.
 For smaller fires, this may mean isolating a room to minimize the spread of soot.

-Step 3: Cleaning: When the work of isolating the work area starts, fire restoration professionals will begin by painstakingly removing all the indicators of smoke damage, as well as soot and ash.
+When the work of isolating the work area starts, fire restoration professionals will begin by removing all the indicators of smoke damage, as well as soot and ash.
 In some cases, if certain areas are too damaged, the work of cleaning may also include disposing of certain items.
-Other parts of this process include clearing out any leftover standing water from putting the fire out, as well as cleaning carpets in the affected and adjacent rooms to remove the smoke smell.
+Other parts of this process include clearing out any leftover standing water from putting the fire out.
+This may involve cleaning carpets in the affected and adjacent rooms to remove the smoke smell.

-Step 4: Restoration: With the fire damage removed, the next step is replacing some of the areas/furniture that was damaged by the fire.
+With the fire damage removed, the next step is replacing some of the areas/furniture that were damaged by the fire.
 This will also often include a consultation to share what you can do to avoid a similar situation happening in the future.

-In addition, cleaning is something that is best left to professionals, as to do so, you need to keep yourself safe by wearing protective equipment and trying to avoid skin-to-skin contact with areas that have been contaminated by ash and soot.
+In addition, cleaning is something that is best left to professionals.
+While doing the work you need to keep yourself safe by wearing protective equipment.
+Also you should try to avoid skin-to-skin contact with areas that have been contaminated by ash and soot.
 Most households don’t have the gear needed.
 In addition, basic home vacuums are a poor choice to try and clear out soot.
 These can blow small particles into the air where they can get inhaled.

 Choosing Your Fire Damage Restoration Services